-The database contains information about the fate of more than 7.000 Italian and foreign Jews, who were deported from Italy.
+The database contains information about the fate of more than 7,000 Italian and foreign Jews deported from Italy and about 2,000 Italian and foreign Jews deported from the Aegean Islands.

-Displayed data are: surname, name, date and place of birth, surname and name of spouse if deported, place of arrest, camp of deportation out of Italy and final fate.
+Personal data includes: surname, name, date and place of birth, surname and name of spouse (if deported), place of arrest, camp of deportation out of Italy and final fate.

 The database contains all the Shoah victims: